FrankGito/printz/contracts/README.md

 The Contract uses test macros for testing.

 ## Files
-We are using interface to define the outcome,.
+We are using interface to define the outcomes.
 `./item/lib.rs` - contains reimplentation for PSP34 in ink version 5.
 `./item_sale/interfaces/lib.rs` - contains the Item Sale Interface

 ## Story of Creation